SomeMoosery/budget-spa/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `serverless`

+Deploys the app to AWS.<br />
+Follow the provided URL after the comamnd completes to view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />